 We are very pleased Dorothy Henderson Lodge is now free of all COVID-19 cases.
 There are currently no cases of COVID-19 at any of our other aged care homes.

 We regularly liaise with state and federal health authorities, and industry bodies to determine how best to keep our residents safe from COVID-19.
 We will continue with restricted visits to our homes until the risk to residents is considered over.
 It is difficult for us to determine when this will occur.
 We will keep you informed as the situation develops.

 We have introduced a Connections Coordinator at each of our homes whose sole responsibility is to keep you in contact with your loved one.
 Where visiting is not possible you can remain in contact through online technology such as FaceTime, WhatsApp or Skype.
-You are also able to visit your loved one for short periods of time each week in our Safe Visiting Spaces or in their room.
+You are also able to visit your loved one in our Safe Visiting Spaces or in their room.
 This location will be determined based on the location of the home and the recommendations for that area.

 Yes!
-Our hairdressers are now operational again at all of our homes.
+Our hairdressers are operational at all of our homes.
 Appointments are for a maximum of 30 minutes and cleaning of equipment occurs between each appointment.